 Note: This writing style can be further divided as “looped”, “italic“ or “connected”.

 Below is a list of tools etc that you will need.
-Although I have included a pencil, a dip pen holder and a pointed pen nib, you are not limited to those, you can use a regular ball point pen, or just the pencil, the choice is yours and with the amount of different writing instruments available these choice can be endless
+Although I have included a pencil, a dip pen holder and a pointed pen nib, you are not limited to those, you can use a regular ball point pen, or just the pencil, the choice is yours and with the amount of different writing instruments available the choices can be endless

 Black Ink (preferably waterproof ink)